The regular lines of antigen-antibody

 3.8.
 The formula for the regular in vitro antigen-antibody interactions.

-The in vitro virus-antibody neutralization reaction proceeds as two elementary processes: 1) the regular and uncomplicated first-order reaction by binding of antibodies to antigenic neutralization determinants on the virions and 2) an ”over-neutralization” caused by virus aggregation by predominating non-neutralizing antibodies.
+The in vitro virus-antibody neutralization reaction proceeds as two elementary processes: 1) an ”over-neutralization” caused by virus aggregation by predominating non-neutralizing antibodies and 2) the regular and uncomplicated first-order reaction by binding of antibodies to antigenic neutralization determinants on the virions.
 Over-neutralization can be observed in a neutralization test only with antibody concentrations over a certain moderate level and will be negligible with reaction periods exceeding a certain limit.

 For IgM antibodies, the reaction by neutralizing antibodies and the binding of non-neutralizing antibodies to their antigenic determinants were found to proceed as first-order reactions with extended reaction periods.
-The first-order process is therefore the fundamental antibody reaction in vitro.
+The first-order process is therefore the fundamental antibody reaction in vitro, which can be utilized to the elaboration of tests of high sensitivity.

 In the 1978 article [1], the following formula for this basic neutralization reaction, including also the antigen as a variable, was deduced from the relationships presented in Eqs.
 3, 4, and 5 above:

 It will be understood that kst, the neutralization rate factor, is a characteristic expressing the neutralizing potency of an antibody medium.
 It is proportional to the antibody titer and dependent on the virus concentration to a degree determined by the factor q.
-It follows from the formula that the antibody titer obtained in a neutralization test, but also the test sensitivity will be proportional to the length of the reaction period.
-The relationship between the antibody titer and reaction time is of first order, while the relationship between the virus titer and reaction time is exponential.
+It follows from the formula that the antibody titer obtained in a neutralization test and consequently the test sensitivity will be proportional to the length of the reaction period.
+The relationship between the antibody titer and reaction time is of first order, while the relationship between the virus titer or virus concentration and reaction time is exponential.

-The temperature is an important variable, which is not shown directly in the formula, but it is included because the values of the factor q are temperature-dependent.
-In the 1978 study, q was found to be approx. 0.15 at 37 but 0.24 at 4 oC [1].
+Temperature is an important variable, which is not shown directly in the formula but is included indirectly because the value of the factor q is temperature-dependent.
+In the 1978 study, q was found to be approximately 0.15 at 37 oC but 0.24 at 4 oC [1].

 The